 No. Sandostatin LAR Depot is a suspension of microspheres that must be administered via intragluteal (into the muscle of the buttocks) injection.
 It should not be administered subcutaneously or intravenously.

-If you are not currently taking Sandostatin® (octreotide acetate) Immediate-release Injection (the self-administered formulation) and think that Sandostatin® LAR Depot (octreotide acetate for injectable suspension) may be right for you, you should schedule an appointment with your doctor to discuss your options.
+If you are not currently taking Sandostatin® (octreotide acetate) Immediate-Release Injection (the self-administered formulation) and think that Sandostatin® LAR Depot (octreotide acetate) for injectable suspension may be right for you, you should schedule an appointment with your doctor to discuss your options.
 If you both agree to proceed with therapy, for the first 2 weeks your treatment will begin with daily self-administered injections of immediate-release Sandostatin Injection.
-This will allow you and your doctor to assess how well the active ingredient (octreotide acetate) is working and whether you are experiencing side effects, and it will help doctors determine the dosing of Sandostatin LAR Depot.
+This will allow you and your doctor to assess how well the active ingredient (octreotide acetate) is working and whether you are experiencing side effects.
+This will help your doctor determine the appropriate dose of Sandostatin LAR Depot.

 Sandostatin has been associated with alterations in nutrient absorption, so it may have an effect on the absorption of orally administered drugs.
 Patients receiving insulin, oral hypoglycemic agents, beta-blockers, cyclosporine, or bromocriptine may require dose adjustments of these therapeutic agents.
 Administration with cyclosporine may decrease blood levels of cyclosporine and result in transplant rejection.
 If you are taking any other drugs and are on Sandostatin, please speak with your doctor to make sure you are taking the appropriate amount of your other medications.
 There may be other medications that interact with Sandostatin, so please speak to your physician.